BadutZY/quiz-materi/README.md

 ## Subjects Covered

-Quiz Pixel organizes its content into five academic subjects, each with its own icon, illustration, and set of reading material:
+Quiz organizes its content into five academic subjects, each with its own icon, illustration, and set of reading material:

 | Subject | Description |
 |---|---|